paulroth3d/jupyter-ijavascript-utils/DOCS.md

 * Format / Visualize
 * Refine and Explore

-Currently, we assume you'll be using [nriesco's iJavaScript Jupyter Kernel](https://github.com/n-riesco/ijavascript) and the [Jupyter Lab - the latest interface for Jupyter](https://jupyter.org/) - and the installation is fairly simple in the [@link howToUse] guide.
+Currently, we assume you'll be using [nriesco's iJavaScript Jupyter Kernel](https://github.com/n-riesco/ijavascript) and the [Jupyter Lab - the latest interface for Jupyter](https://jupyter.org/) - and the installation is fairly simple in the {@tutorial howToUse} guide.
 (Although suggestions welcome)

 This is not intended to be the only way to accomplish many of these tasks, and alternatives are mentioned in the documentation as available.